Secrets and Sins

 Secrets and Sins is the first full-length album on Capitol-EMI of Canada by Canadian singer, Luba and band.
-Produced by Daniel Lanois, this breakout album won Luba Juno Awards for "Best Female Vocalist" and "Female Vocalist of the Year" in 1985.
+Produced by Daniel Lanois, this breakout album won Luba Juno Awards for "Female Vocalist of the Year" in 1985.
 Included is the calypso-reggae style hit single "Let It Go", later featured on the motion picture soundtrack for 9½ Weeks.
 Other popular singles include "Secrets and Sins", "Storm Before the Calm" and "Everytime I See Your Picture".